 Not all herbal products are medicines, some can be classified as food supplements or cosmetics.

-You must also show evidence that the herbal medicinal product has been traditionally used to treat the stated condition for a minimum of 30 years, 15 years of which must have been in the European Union (EU).
-Seeof the product.
+You must also show evidence that the herbal medicinal product has been traditionally used to treat the stated condition for a minimum of 30 years.

 Some herbal ingredients are toxic and cannot be used in the manufacture, import and sale of unlicensed medicines in the UK.
 There are also restrictions on how some herbal ingredients can be used in medicines.
 Check the list of banned and restricted herbal ingredients before you submit your application to ensure your ingredients are acceptable for the Traditional Herbal Registration Scheme.

 Exemptions for THR

-If you’re a herbal practitioner, you don’t need a licence to supply herbal medicines you create on your premises to patients following one-to-one consultations.
+If you’re an herbal practitioner, you don’t need a licence to supply herbal medicinal products you create on your premises to patients following one-to-one consultations.